ckaestne/seai/lectures/04_modelquality/modelquality.md

 For our discussion: any form of model, including machine learning models, symbolic AI components, hardcoded heuristics, composed models, ...

 ----
-## ML Algorithm Quality vs Model Quality vs System Quality
+## ML Algorithm Quality vs Model Quality vs Data Quality vs System Quality

-Todays focus is on the quality of the produced *model*, not the algorithm used to learn the model
+Todays focus is on the quality of the produced *model*, not the algorithm used to learn the model or the data used to train the model

 i.e. assuming *Decision Tree Algorithm* and feature extraction are correctly implemented (according to specification), is the model learned from data any good?

 The model is just one component of the entire system.

+Focus on measuring quality, not debugging the source of quality problems (e.g., in data, in feature extraction, in learning, in infrastructure)

 ----
-## Case Study 1: Cancer Detection
+## Case Study: Cancer Detection

 ![MRI](mri.jpg)